mesarcik/RFI-NLN/README.md

-# Learning to detect RFI in radio astronomy without seeing it
+# `RFI-NLN`: Learning to detect RFI in radio astronomy without seeing it
 A repository containing the implementation of the paper entitled "Learning to detect RFI in radio astronomy without seeing it"